DFE-Digital/fe-college-reference-data/notes-and-change-log.md

 ## Heart of Yorkshire Education Group

 Unclear if the college group has 1 or 2 colleges.
 Wakefield is a college, but hard to tell if Castleford is a college in it's own right.
-Have called it a second campus for now.
+I'm tempted to have 2 campuses here, but do not want to make an exception at this stage.

+{
+  "campusName": "Casleford College",
+  "address": "Thunderhead Ridge, Castleford, West Yorkshire", "postcode": "WF10 4UA"
+}

 ## Herefordshire, Ludlow and North Shropshire College